-DATACRUNCH: Europe's Energy Crisis in charts
+DATACRUNCH: Europe's energy crisis in charts

 ED: To see the dynamic charts in this article please view this article on the bne IntelliNews server here.

-The energy crisis in Europe and ensuing cost-of-living crisis are Russian President Vladimir Putin's two most powerful weapons in his conflict with the West.
+The energy crisis in Europe and the ensuing cost-of-living crisis are Russian President Vladimir Putin's two most powerful weapons in his conflict with the West.
 Russia has had a massive setback in the kinetic war in Ukraine after Kyiv’s stunning counter-offensive retook all of the Kharkiv Oblast and is now driving into the Luhansk region.
 But Putin’s hand in the economic war seems to be much stronger.

 Soaring food and energy prices have rammed up inflation and are hitting the average European hard in the pocket.
 A rash of public protests in Albania, Prague, Cologne and most recently in Moldova show the public are starting to feel the pain, but so far all these protest have either happened in very poor countries, where the rising cost-of-living has pushed millions of people into poverty, or they were organised by fringe pro-Russian elements.
 However, as winter approaches the danger is that the pain will bite deeper and discontent will become more widespread.